Frozenbyte as an employer

 - A good attitude and mindset for creating the very best games (i.e. the ability to believe in yourself, in your co-workers, in what we work on and in what we aim for)

-- Fair spoken Finnish and written English skills (currently our spoken work language is Finnish, our written work language is English).
-We do consider all applicants, but so far we have decided to maintain our Finnish language policy as a requirement.
+- Fair spoken and written English skills.
+Currently our written work language is English, but we also use Finnish on daily basis (especially as a spoken work language).
+Fair spoken and written Finnish is not a requirement, but it is an advantage.
 We hope all applicants mention their language skills in their applications.

 - Willingness to commit – we’re looking for passionate people, who want a long-term position in the games industry.
 We rarely hire people for short, fixed-term positions.
 We do take interns, but even then we hope the applicant is willing and able to stay and work with us full-time after their internship period has ended (meaning we encourage applicants still in the middle of their studies to only apply at the end of their studies or after they’ve graduated).